🔖 7 min read

-After the success of Perfect Blue, the question on everyone’s mind was “why doesn’t Satoshi Kon make a live action film?”.
-A question that was thrown at him tirelessly, and one to which he simply answered: “I have no desire to make a live action film”.
-To Kon there was something in the format of animation that gave him the freedom to realize his vision, a way to abstract reality.
+After the success of Perfect Blue, the question on everyone’s mind was “what’s next for Satoshi Kon”.
+Considering the serious tone of that movie, many wondered if it was time for him to direct a live action film.
+The suggestion was thrown at him tirelessly, but he simply answered: “I have no desire to make a live action film”.
+To Kon, there was something in the medium of animation that gave him the freedom to realize his vision.
+Walt Disney onced said “Animation can explain whatever the mind of man can conceive” and Kon believed that.
+Animation, for him, could be a way to trully abstract reality, thus reaching the back of our minds.

-Now, contrary to popular belief, abstracting reality is not only creating something surreal, it is also a way to highlight certain aspects of reality.
-Something as simple as two circles and a line ends up being an abstraction of a face, for example.
-So, in the same way something like Picasso’s cubist painting conveys more emotion than a highly detailed human face, animation can make normal gestures more real through its display of them.
-Satoshi Kon is already well known for how he delved into surreal territory in many of his films (such as Perfect Blue and Paprika), but with Tokyo Godfathers we found him at his most earnest, using animation to exaggerate real life in a convincing and nuanced manner.
+Now, contrary to popular belief, abstracting is not necessarily creating something that’s surreal.
+The concept itself is very vast, but its essence is to highlight a certain aspect of reality.
+Something as simple as two circles and a line could end up being an abstraction of a face, for example.
+So, in the same way something like Picasso’s cubist paintings convey more emotion than a highly detailed human face, animation can make normal gestures feel more real through its display of them.
+Satoshi Kon is already well known for delving into surreal territory (like with Perfect Blue and Paprika), but with Tokyo Godfathers, we found him at his most earnest, using animation to exaggerate real life in a convincing and nuanced manner.
+The film is grounded in reality, but is execution is nothing short of abstract.

 Meet the Godfathers

 Loosely based on John Ford’s western drama, The three godfathers, Tokyo Godfathers follows Miyuki, Hana, and Gin, three drifters who find themselves unexpectedly caring for an abandoned baby.
 This sets off a fun adventure in which they must return the baby to her parents.
-The main characters are the story’s center, since their journey is ultimately an opportunity to explore each of their own histories and relationships with their own families.
-The fact that they are members of society’s lower classes is also important in understanding them, since the film asks viewers to consider how they came into that situation.
+The godfathers are the story’s true focus, as their journey is ultimately an opportunity to explore their personalities and history.
+Miyuki, Hana and Gin each have their own backstory, doubts, traumas and relationships which come into play throughout the film.
+Its also important to note that they’re all members of society’s lower classes.
+The movie wants the viewers to consider how they came into that situation and what it means for them now to take care of the baby.

 Miyuki